nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 # TutorBuddy
 Welcome to the user guide for TutorBuddy!<br/>
-Are you a tuition teacher looking for a reliable way to keep track of your 1-to-1 classes?
+Are you a tuition teacher looking for a reliable way to keep track of your 1-to-1 lessons?
 Needing a system to remind you about upcoming classes?
-Or efficient way to calculate your class incomes? <br/>
+Or an efficient way to calculate your class incomes? <br/>
 Then, you have come to the right place -- TutorBuddy shall help you!

 TutorBuddy is an application made for independent tutors as a management tool to cut down on admin overheads,